Achoobert/theWeaveSoulboundBot/README.md

+# The Weave's Soulbound Bot
+## discord-gang-bot

-# tdd-discord-music-bot
+Based on tdd-discord-music-bot

-This is a bot built using test driven development. goal is to admin my RPG gang, track its growth, and calculate my income buit using this https://github.com/ashindlecker/tdd-discord-music-botzs
+Goal is to admin my RPG gang, track its growth, and calculate my income.
+New cities will be added as empty objects, and as the gang gets big enough in smaller cities, they will send leaders to start a new chapter in a random empty city.
+This is a bot built using test/documentation driven development.

+Based on tdd-discord-music-bot
+ https://github.com/ashindlecker/tdd-discord-music-botzs

 ### Commands
 `!play {youtube-url}` Streams a youtube video to a voice czshannel, or adds song to queue if bot is currently playing something

-`!skip` Skips current song being played and plays the next song
+`!newweek`
+1. for each city rolls numbers to calculate lost/added/upgraded
+2. For each city, efficiently upgrade.
+ - for each 20 followers in a city, have a leader (upgrade apprentice)
+ - if there is an empty city, upgrade apprentice and send them
+ - Upgrade initiates to apprentices
+3. calculate Aqua Gyranis in a given city
+ - if city has enough money saved up, purchase magic-messaging like
+ - If city has magic messaging line, empty aqua gyranis into gang's pooled bank account

 `!ping` Responds with "pong"

-help
-newcity
+`!help`
+replies with list of commands

+`!newcity </name of new city>`
+ex: `!newcity Chiang Mai`
 adds an empty new city.
 It needs another city to sent it a leader.

 oneweek